 Hand engravers sometimes prefer to work with gold rings rather than platinum since the softer gold has more "give."
 On the other hand, platinum doesn't wear away as easily as gold, so once it's there, an inscription in platinum is usually more durable.
 If you want an engraver to work with platinum, expect to pay more money.

 Machine Engraving Options

 Machine engraving is much more readily available than engraving done by hand.
-Most jewelers will have some time of engraving machine on site, but they may not have a talented hand engravers on staff.
+Most jewelers will have some time of engraving machine on-site, but they may not have a talented hand engraver on staff.